-Danger of burns Some vehicle components get very hot when the vehicle is in use.
+Danger of burns Some vehicle components become very hot when the vehicle is operated.

 Do not touch hot components such as exhaust system, radiator, engine, shock absorber and brakes.
 Allow these components to cool down before starting work on them.